keisersoze/assignment2/README.md

 ### Multiplication proxy

 The role of the `multiplication_proxy` is to store the sequence of matrices in a chain of multiplications and suspend the evaluation of the expression until no more matrices are available.
-Its responsibility is to enforce the sub-optimal largest dimension compression heuristic, and this process happens at runtime.
+Its responsibility is to enforce the sub-optimal largest-dimension compression heuristic, and this process happens at runtime.
 Similarly to the `matrix` class, `multiplication_proxy` comes in a variant for multiplications between matrices with dimensions known at compile-time, i.e. `matrix<E,H,W>`.